dabrahams/swift-evolution/proposals/generalized-override-control.md

 - a way to prevent the unintentional creation of (notional) overload sets that include functions inherited from protocols and base classes.
 - a way to diagnose unintentional failure to implement a protocol requirement.
-- a way to disambiguate references to or calls of identically-named functions.
+- a way to disambiguate identically-named functions.

 ## Motivation

-This proposal solves three problems:
+This proposal solves four problems:

 1. It's very common to intentionally define a same-named method with a more specific signature than one inherited from a protocol: